-DVD Options appears to be closed, so we removed it in summer 2006 from our active rankings; we keep this review as it was for posterity.
+DVD Options closed down in 2006; we keep this review as it was for posterity.

 Its website looks busy and like it hasn't been updated--on our initial review in February 2005, it still had a Coming Soon list with films from the previous September, and these films (Finding Nemo, etc. hadn't been updated over a year later).
 In fact, on its subscription page it stated they were not taking new customers "due to overwhelming demand," and to check back in a few weeks.
 Even though they were back to taking customers when we checked again in summer, the "new" films were still old, making us question how long this company will last.